mp30028/concourse-tryout/documentation/01-general.md

 <br/>
 Granting sudo access requires editing the sudoers file.
 However, because this is a critical file and if messed up can render a system unsuable it is not edited directly but using an intermediary tool such as visudo.
 <br/>
 As further precaution the file is backed up using -a or --archive option.
-The -a optin copies the file/directory with the same permission settings and metadata as the original.
+The -a option copies the file/directory with the same permission settings and metadata as the original.
 It preserve as much as possible of the structure and attributes of the original files in the copy: same directory tree, same file types, same contents, same metadata (times, permissions, extended attributes, etc.). step-1.
 Backup the sudoers file with `cp --archive /etc/sudoers /etc/sudoers-backup-$(date +"%Y%m%d%H%M%S")`
 <br/>
 step-2.
 Check backup is there with `ls -ld /etc/sudoers*`<br/>
 ![check-backup-of-sudoers](./check-backup-of-sudoers.png)
 </br>
 step-3.
 Create zonesoft-uids file in the sudoers.d subfolder with `visudo -f /etc/sudoers.d/zonesoft-uids`.
-This file that will be included into sudoers automatically.
+This file twill be included into sudoers automatically.
 ![sudoers-config](./sudoers-config.png)
 <br/>